albertorios/cookiecutter-poetry-pypackage/README.md

-lint                           check style with flake8 test                           run tests quickly with the default Python test-all                       run tests on every Python version with tox coverage                       check code coverage quickly with the default Python build                          builds source and wheel package publish                        package and upload a release install                        install the package to the active Python's site-packages
+lint                           check style with flake8 test                           run tests quickly with the default Python test-all                       run tests on every Python version with tox build                          builds source and wheel package publish                        package and upload a release install                        install the package to the active Python's site-packages